confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 * (De)serialization of _record_ and _non-record_ keys, but only in the context on
   ensuring a design that can be extended to include such keys.

-* Any configuration and/or syntax used to control the (de)serialization of single fields.
+* Any configuration and/or syntax used to control the (de)serialization of _single field schemas_.

+* Maintaining compatibility with queries started on earlier versions of KSQL, i.e. ensuring those queries continue to serialize single field schemas as they did previously.

 ## What is not in scope